-Our net revenues decreased from RMB203.2 million for the year ended June 30, 2019 to RMB129.5 million (US\$18.3 million) for the year ended June 30, 2020.
-We incurred a net loss of RMB33.6 million (US\$4.7 million) for the year ended June 30, 2020, as compared to a net income of RMB52.0 million for the year ended June 30, 2019, primarily as a result of (i) the significant increase in our general and administrative expenses as well as selling expenses, because we devoted significant capital resources to the selling and marketing activities, staff costs and office rental to further expand our business, and (ii) the outbreak of COVID-19, which has had, and continues to have a material adverse impact on our offline distributions; partially offset by the significant increase in revenues generated from publicly raised fund products and asset management services.
+Our net revenues increased from RMB129.5 million for the year ended June 30, 2020 to RMB191.2 million (US\$29.6 million) for the year ended June 30, 2021.
+We incurred a net loss of RMB46.1 million (US\$7.1 million) for the year ended June 30, 2021, as compared to a net loss of RMB33.6 million for the year ended June 30, 2020, primarily as a result of (i) the significant increase in our selling expenses as well as general and administrative expenses, because we devoted significant capital resources to the selling and marketing activities, employee compensation and office expansion expenses to further expand our business, and (ii) the spread of the COVID-19, which continues to have a material adverse impact on our offline distributions; partially offset by the significant increase in revenues generated from publicly raised fund products.